What activities are subject to additional review?

 Project Risk Review by the Senior Risk Group

-- The SRG is comprised of the Associate Provost, the Vice President for Research (VPR), and the Vice President and General Counsel, and it is supported by staff from the Office of the Associate Provost, Office of General Counsel, VPR/Research Compliance, and the MIT Washington office.
+- The SRG is comprised of the Vice Provost for International Activities, the Vice President for Research (VPR), and the Vice President and General Counsel, and it is supported by staff from the Office of the Vice Provost for International Activities, Office of General Counsel, VPR/Research Compliance, and the MIT Washington office.

 - Projects referred to the SRG by the ICC are reviewed in consultation with the PI.
 The reviews take into account the evaluations of potential project risks by the ICC and, as needed, with input from country and regional experts and other specialists at MIT and elsewhere.
 Occasionally ad hoc faculty committees may be convened for advice on particularly challenging issues.
 The SRG either approves the project with a risk management plan or decides that the project should not proceed.